theriley106/LyricVideos/README.md

 We remedy this by downloading multiple lyric videos, and choosing the "best" one based on the number of unique frames in the video.

 The idea is that a lower number of unique frames likely means that the video is *not* using transitions.

-### Note

-**This program is not intended to facilitate copyright infringement by any means.
-Youtube is extremely good at removing copyrighted material from their site -- please only use this with [Royalty Free music](https://en.wikipedia.org/wiki/Royalty-free) or music that you have permission to upload to Youtube.**

 ### License